glamod/cdm_reader_mapper/docs/index.rst

 The tool has been further enhanced to account for any marine meteorological data format, provided that this data meets the following specifications:

 -	Data is stored in a human-readable manner: ASCII_.
-- Data is stored in a Network Common Data Foramt: NetCDF_.
+- Data is stored in a Network Common Data Format: NetCDF_.
 -	Data is organized in single line reports (e.g. rows of observations separated by a delimiter like .csv).
 -	Reports have a coherent internal structure that can be modelized.
 -	Reports are fixed width or field delimited types.